Alkaloids, Kratom Guides

 Is 9-Hydroxycorynantheidine an Opiate?

 No, 9-hydroxycorynantheidine is not an opiate.
 However, it has opiate-like effects on animal subjects and humans.
 The alkaloid acts as a partial mu-opioid receptor agonist, just like opiates.
-When a compound binds to these receptors, the pain signals traveling through the central nervous system are interrupted, and the perception of pain is reduced.
+When a compound binds to these receptors, the signals traveling through the central nervous system are interrupted, and the perception of physical discomfort is reduced.

-Since inter-neuron signals are blocked by the presence of both opiates and 9-hydroxycorynantheidine, both can relax the user and even induce sleep in larger doses.
+Since inter-neuron signals are blocked by the presence of both opiates and 9-hydroxycorynantheidine, both can relax the user and even make some users feel slow and heavy in larger doses.

 Is 9-Hydroxycorynantheidine Safe?